isfegu/musket/README.md

 ### 2.- Create the configuration file

-Execute
+To create the configuration file, execute:

 ```bash
 $ musket load
 ```

-to create the configuration file.

 __Musket__ uses a configuration file named `config.toml`.
 This file is placed in the directory `musket` inside the users's home.
 This home depends of the operating system: